pjpieper/bootc-pxe-server/README.md

 > https://developers.redhat.com/?intcmp=701f20000012k6JAAQ
 >
 > For EDGE_USER and EDGE_PASS, I am not certain if these need to be
-> changed but I did change them to the target's computer's root login
+> changed but I did change them to the target computer's root login
 > credentials.
 >
 > Lastly under DHCP settings, we need to use the independent IP we setup